 -

-However, based on available data, it’s estimated that the risk of developing AIN from PPIs like omeprazole is relatively low, occurring in approximately 0.5% to 3% of PPI users.
+On the flip side, based on available data, it’s estimated that the risk of developing AIN from PPIs like omeprazole is relatively low, occurring in approximately 0.5% to 3% of PPI users.
 The risk of CKD appears to be higher with long-term use, with some studies suggesting a 20% to 50% increased risk compared to non-users.

 It’s important to note that these are estimates, and the actual risk may vary depending on individual factors.